Last updated on April 16th, 2021 at 12:23 pm

 Here the acceleration of the stone with mass m =a1 = force/mass= GM/d2 ___________ (1)

 And the acceleration of the earth with mass M =a2 = force/mass= Gm/d2 ____________(2)

 Now from the above 2 equations we can easily find out the ratio of the acceleration of the earth and that of the stone, which is found to be m/M or mass of the stone/mass of the Earth.

 This value is very very small as M is much greater than m.

 From the above 2 expressions, we can see very clearly that the acceleration of the earth is very very negligible compared to that of the stone.
 Credit for this goes to huge difference between the mass of earth and that of the stone.

-Because of this we see the stone to fall towards the earth with an acceleration of nearly 10 meter/second2 and the movement of the earth towards the stone is not observable.
+Because of this we see a stone falls towards the earth with an acceleration of nearly 10 meter/second2 and the movement of the earth towards the stone is not observable.

 Hope you have liked the post.
 Now it’s your turn to share this with your friends and pals.